 - Pregnant women.

-Can I Refuse to Rent to a Family if the Apartment Is on a Higher Floor?No. It is up to the children’s parents to look out for the safety of the children.
-You may have concerns of children falling from windows or balconies on higher floors, but as long as your property is up to code and you have followed all safety laws, such as window guards if necessary, it is the parent’s responsibility to protect their children from harm.
+If you have an apartment on a higher floor of a building, you may be reluctant to rent to a family.
+However, this is not a limation you may place on the property.
+It is up to the family to decide if they are comfortable living on a higher floor.
+You may have concerns about children falling from windows or balconies on higher floors, but as long as your property is up to code and you have followed all safety laws, such as window guards if necessary, it is the parent’s responsibility to protect their children from harm.

-- Communities which have been created under a government program and approved by the HUD secretary as having been designed for and occupied by the elderly.
+- Communities that have been created under a government program and approved by the HUD secretary as having been designed for and occupied by the elderly.

 - Buildings in which everyone in the building is 62 years of age or older.